High School Rowing in Traverse City

 Rowing is a traveling sport with 3-4 races per season.
 All races will be listed on the team calendar at the start of the season and families are responsible for making their own travel arrangements to and from the events.
 Athletes need to be at the hotel at 7:30pm the night before each race for the team meeting.
 Parents that drive athletes down to a race are responsible for bringing them to the race site in the morning.

-We utilize a team communication and organization platform and have a parents only chat group so you can work together on carpooling.
+We utilize Google Drive, Google Calendar, email, and text messaging for communication throughout the season and have a parents only text group so you can work together on carpooling.

 It is ultimately each family’s responsibility to make sure their athlete can get to practice each day and to the race site on regatta weekends.